ernestocanibano/CarND-Traffic-Sign-Classifier-Project-P2/writeup.md

 | Roundabout mandatory	| Roundabout mandatory 							|

-The model was able to correctly guess 5 of the 5 traffic signs, which gives an accuracy of 50%.
+The model was able to correctly guess 5 of the 10 traffic signs, which gives an accuracy of 50%.

 As I had anticipated there is a problem with the images with watermarks.
 Maybe the accuracy with this type of signals could increase training the model with signal mixed with noisy.

 To improve the accuracy with signals which have a signboard below them It would be neccessary train the model with more signals of this type.

+I also think the low accuracy is related with the process of scaling the images to 32x32 pixels.
+With a better preprocessing of them the accuracy will increase.

-####3.
-Describe how certain the model is when predicting on each of the five new images by looking at the softmax probabilities for each prediction.
+#### 3. Describe how certain the model is when predicting on each of the five new images by looking at the softmax probabilities for each prediction.
 Provide the top 5 softmax probabilities for each image along with the sign type of each probability.
 (OPTIONAL: as described in the "Stand Out Suggestions" part of the rubric, visualizations can also be provided such as bar charts)

 The code for making predictions on my final model is located in the 29th cell of the Ipython notebook.